sambitmishra0628/RNA-Seq-1/README.md

 # Snakemake Workflow to Analyze RNA-seq data from Covid-19-infected Samples
 The repository contains a Snakemake workflow to analyze data from Covid-19 infected samples from humans.
 The workflow analyzes bulk RNA-seq data from a study by Katsura *et al.* (https://www.cell.com/cell-stem-cell/pdf/S1934-5909(20)30499-9.pdf).
 Katsura *et al.* collected bulk RNA-seq from a sample of SARS-CoV-2 infected human lung cells (alveolar type 2 or AT2 cells) 48 hours post inoculation alongwith RNA-seq from a control (uninfected) sample.
 Each sample had 3 replicates.
 The data was deposited by the authors at the gene expression omnibus (GEO) database (GSE152586) and can be accessed at https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE152586.

 *Note: The current version of the pipeline has only the Data Download, Raw Data Quality Check, Adapter Trimming and Trimmed Data Quality Check sections complete.
-Work is still in progress for other sections (mapping, quantification and differential gene expression)*
+Work is still in progress for other sections (mapping, quantification and differential gene expression) of the pipeline*

 <!-- TABLE OF CONTENTS -->
 <details open="open">